-I am comforted by the thought of an eternal future where finally free of all that limits life we will live fully into the hopes and dreams and desires of God.
-But when the faith we preach is more about waiting for eternal reward than living in the temporal reality the question might be asked of us, “Why do you stand looking up towards heaven?”
+I am comforted by the thought of an eternal future where finally free of all that diminishes life we will live fully into the hopes and dreams and desires of God.
+But when the faith we preach is more about eternal reward than temporal reality the question might be asked of us, “Why do you stand looking up towards heaven?”
 Like most things Lutheran we do better when we balance what will be with what is.
 So we count on a day of redemption but it is not why we love the Lord.
-It is for the here and now that we believe despite the gold standard of the Protestant work ethic, namely delayed gratification.
+It is for the here and now that we believe, despite the gold standard of the Protestant work ethic, namely delayed gratification.
 Rather we, like the first disciples, are told to leave the mountain and go home because there is much to be done.
-Living the future in the present is to be devoted to the kind of constant prayer that spends more time on its feet than knees.
+Living the future in the present is to be devoted to the kind of constant prayer that spends more time on its feet than on its knees.
 And while hands clasped together might be more pious, hands open wide for service are more helpful.